clemedon/basic_server/study/notes.md

 > if i understand well, we pre-fill 'hint' and getaddrinfo() use this 'hint' to
 > full-fill 'res'?

-3. socket() returns a 'socket descriptor' (or -1 and set errno on error).
-Filled with getaddrinfo call res.

-    sockfd = socket(res->ai_family, res->ai_socktype, res->ai_protocol);
+3. socket() returns a 'socket descriptor' filled with getaddrinfo call res (or -1 and set errno on error) sockfd = socket(res->ai_family, res->ai_socktype, res->ai_protocol);

 4. bind() associate the socket with a port on our local machine (or return -1